-WILLIAM RICHARD GRANT
+WILLIAM R. GRANT

 WILLIAM R. GRANT, Supreme Secretary and one of the Directors of the American Friendly Society of Urbana, was born in London, England, July 16, 1862.
 His parents were Charles and Sarah (Harris) Grant, natives of England and of Scotch and Irish extraction, respectively.
 The father was a railroad contractor and built the first railroad in Hungary, Roumania and the Balkan principalities.
 He was later appointed contracting engineer for the Egyptian Government.
 He was educated in Greenwich College, London, and died in Egypt, in March 1886, at the age of fifty-four years.
 His wife's death occurred in Roumania in 1902, when she was sixty-two years old.